svirinagalina/java-practice/README.md

 Each file or package represents a separate topic or task from:

-- Online Java courses (e.g., Kata Academy)
+- Online Java courses (e.g., Stepik)
 - Custom mini-projects
 - Self-made exercises based on real-world logic